ryandejaegher/hugo-starter/content/articles/how-to-animate-social-icons-in-squarespace-7.1.md

         }
 ```

 ### Step 4.
-Add Event Listeners to your Icons
+Add event listeners to your icons

 Now that we have our functions the last thing we need to do is pair them with an event listener.

-Event listeners can be triggered based on certain actions.
-For example if we wanted something to happen when we ‘click’ a button, we could use the ‘click’ listener.
+Event listeners can be triggered based on certain actions or _events_.
+For example if we wanted something to happen when we ‘click’ a button, we would add a "click" listener to the button.

-JavaScript has several event listeners, we’re going to use 2 related to mouse movement.
+JavaScript has several event listeners, we’re going to use 2 related to mouse movement:

 1. **mouseenter**: this event will trigger when our mouse is hovering over a specific element, in our case it’s going to be the social icon
 2. **mouseleave**: this event will trigger when our mouse leaves or stops hovering over an element, again in this case it’s going to be the social icon.

-Since we assigned our social icons to variable earlier, we can use that to run a forEach loop and apply an event listener to each icon.
+Since we assigned our social icons to a variable earlier, we can use that to run a forEach loop and add event listener to each icon.

 ```javascript
 socialIcons.forEach(icon => {